Our long-term plans for Ennerdale Water

 Also, the abstraction licences from the Environment Agency for this site have been revoked and therefore we are not legally allowed to take water from this site.
 It would also be very unlikely that we would get permission to do so in the future.

-• We must demonstrate to the Environment Agency and Cumberland Council through the planning and consenting process that our assessment of flood risk is in accordance with National Planning Policy and that flood risk, to and from, the proposed project can be managed effectively and without increasing risk to others.
+We must demonstrate to the Environment Agency (EA) and Cumberland Council through the planning and consenting process that our assessment of flood risk is in accordance with National Planning Policy and that flood risk, to and from, the proposed project can be managed effectively and without increasing risk to others.
+This will look at the whole catchment as far downstream as where it joins the River Calder and goes out to sea adjacent to Sellafield.

 We will continue to engage with specialists and the Environment Agency to carry out extensive hydraulic modelling studies to assess how the proposed work at this site may alter flows.
 The initial modelling results suggest a lowering risk and flood peaks - we will continue to work with specialists to ensure that there would be no increase in flood risk.